-- up to 28,234,175 shares of Common Stock, consisting of: (i) 13,160,962 shares of Common Stock issued to Stan Vashovsky in connection with the Business Combination, (ii) 2,573,213 shares of Common Stock held by Sponsor, and (iii) 12,500,000 shares of Common Stock issued pursuant to the PIPE Agreements; and - up to 2,533,333 Private Warrants.
+- up to 28,234,175 shares of Common Stock, consisting of: (i) 13,160,962 shares of Common Stock issued to Stan Vashovsky, the Company's Chief Executive Officer, in connection with the Business Combination, (ii) 2,573,213 shares of Common Stock held by Sponsor, and (iii) 12,500,000 shares of Common Stock issued pursuant to the PIPE Agreements; and - up to 2,533,333 warrants to purchase Common Stock at a price of \$11.50 per share that were issued to Sponsor in a private transaction that closed concurrent with the closing of the Initial Public Offering at (the "Private Warrants" and, together with the Public Warrants, the "Warrants"). - Simultaneously with the closing of the Initial Public Offering, the Sponsor purchased an aggregate of 2,533,333 Private Warrants at a price of \$1.50 per Private Warrant (\$3.8 million in the aggregate).
+Each Private Warrant is exercisable for one share of Common Stock at a price of \$11.50 per share, subject to adjustment